-Founded in 2001 within the University of Barcelona, the IEB enjoys the official recognition of the Catalan Government.
-In 2008, the Institute received a major boost with the creation of the IEB Foundation, with the active support of Abertis, Applus, Naturgy Energy Group S.A., La Caixa, and the Barcelona City Hall and Provincial Council.
-In 2014 the University of Barcelona has joined the Foundation.
-The Institute hosts the UB’s Chair in Fiscal Federalism (in cooperation with the Institute for Fiscal Studies), the Chair of Energy Sustainability at the UB (funded by the Foundation for Energy and Environmental Sustainability) and the Chair of Smart Cities at the UB (funded by the University of Barcelona) .
+Founded in 2001 within the University of Barcelona (UB), the IEB enjoys the official recognition of the Catalan Government.
+In 2008, the Institute received a major boost with the creation of the IEB Foundation, on whose board of trustees sit representatives of private business (Abertis, Applus, Naturgy Energy and La Caixa), public institutions (Barcelona City Hall) and the universities (University of Barcelona and the Autonomous University of Barcelona), in what is an excellent example of collaboration between the public/private sectors and academia.
+In carrying out its work, the IEB works closely with the Institute of Fiscal Studies, the Barcelona Provincial Council and Agbar.
+The IEB also hosts the Chair of Energy Sustainability at the UB (funded by the Foundation for Energy and Environmental Sustainability) and the UB’s Chair of Smart Cities.

-Thanks to its research excellence and the cooperation stablished between the university, the public sector and the business world, the IEB has become a reference research center with international vocation.
+Thanks to its research excellence and the cooperation established between the university, the public sector and the business world, the IEB is today a leading international research centre.

 What do we do?